Written by: DreamMeaning Editorial Team

 Get a weekly reflection on common dream themes — calm, psychology-grounded, no spam.

-• Carl Jung — Man and His Symbols (1968) — Jung's work on archetypes provides insight into the symbolic meaning of owls.
+- Carl Jung — Man and His Symbols (1964) — Jung's work on archetypes provides a deep understanding of symbols like the owl, especially in terms of the collective unconscious.

 Sources & interpretation basis